AJ Tracey (album): Background

 Tracey told Julie Adenuga on Beats 1 that the album would feature a variety of genres, including Trinidadian soca, dance and country, explaining that in the way that "Butterflies" is "obviously not a traditional dancehall track [but] my take on dancehall, [...] when I say I'm making country music, it's my take on country music", clarifying that along with guitars and strings, the tracks feature 808s.
 Tracey also revealed that Smoke Boys and possibly Dave would make appearances on the album.

 Title and cover art

 He also said that he decided to make his debut album self-titled because he believes it to be "cool" when artists do it: "It's confident it just means like this is me, this is my project, here you go".

 Tracey stated that he wanted a baby goat, and contacted the man who supplied the alligator for the video of second single "Doing It".
 The man told him he needed to buy two as they get lonely if they are alone; he purchased them, naming one AJ and the other Tracey, with Tracey featuring on the cover art.
 He later donated the goats to a farm.

 Critical reception

 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream publications, the album received a score of 81, based on 9 reviews, indicating "universal acclaim".

-Dean Van Nguyen of Pitchfork wrote that "Tracey ensures the album links the UK urban music’s past and present.
-Which of the mixed bag of styles deployed on AJ Tracey will be further investigated in the future remains a mystery.
-What is clear is that he has talent and star power for days—talents that could have been better showcased here."